A5-A5/A/README.md

-# WRO 2024 Future Engineers Project

-## Project Overview
-This repository contains the documentation, code, and resources for our participation in the **WRO 2024 Future Engineers** challenge.
-Our goal is to build an autonomous vehicle capable of navigating a track, avoiding obstacles, and performing parallel parking.

 ## Team Information
-- **Team Name**: RayBot 2030

 - **Team Members**:
   - AlJawharah AlQahtani: A driven innovator with a passion for robotics and engineering.
   - Aseel AlJaseer: A creative thinker who excels in problem-solving and team collaboration.